 - How to undertake the role of an auditor, to plan, conduct and report an audit of a food safety management system.

+It is a requirement that delegates have previously successfully completed an Intermediate Level (3) HACCP and/or Food Safety training course, or equivalent.
 Before attending this course delegates should ideally have carried out internal audits, as well as previously attending an internal auditing course.
-Delegates HACCP knowledge should be equivalent to UK L3 (intermediate) or above.
 Due to the nature of the course an advanced knowledge of English reading, verbal and comprehension skills are required.